Table of Contents

 Monitor-HTTP-Endpoint-Availability workflow in Orkes Conductor

-The notification step is incorporated as a Sub Workflow, which facilitates best practices in modularization.
+In the above workflow, the notification step is incorporated as a Sub Workflow, which facilitates best practices in modularization.

 Calling notification flow as a sub workflow